 To find out more about how to engage in this year’s theme, please click on this link to read our artistic statement and creative call.

 Year-to-year, there are a number of topics we keep returning to and maintain a special interest in.
 These are:

-- In:Visible Women – challenging female visibility and empowering more to speak
+- In:Visible Women – challenging female visibility, empowering more to speak, uncovering mixed-race stories

 - Nook and cranny spaces – identifying unusual and unexpected locations to present work in and share